How to Design a Corporate Website

 As your website caters to different segments of your audience, you need to make finding the information they need as seamless as possible.

 This is all about navigation and how you want to organise your web pages.
 Try to picture your website content and how you think the clients will want to get to them.
-Then think of what to include in the menu categories as well as the sub-categories.
+Then think of what to include in the menu categories and the sub-categories.

 Ask yourself, “If I were the visitor, would I stay to find what I need or just look elsewhere?”
 This should help keep you in the right direction.